shlomimatichin/Pymake3/docs/manual.md

     print 'hello from my_target!'
 ```

 That's it!
-That is all that is needed for pymake2 to register your target and be able to invoke it.
+That is all that is needed for pymake2 to register your target and be able to make it.
 Some targets need to be sure that other targets have been completed first.
 For example, before linking an executable, we need to compile it.
 This can be achieved easily by specifying dependencies on your targets:

 ```python
 @target